Current ACA Advocacy for Tax Reform and How You Can Help

 Meeting with the new Congress and Administration.

 ACA continues to follow up with Congressional offices identified through our write-in campaign calling for hearings - educating them on the issues and advocating for hearings which we believe will happen.
-ACA will keep close to existing supporters of RBT in both the Senate and the House.
+ACA will keep close to existing supporters of RBT in both the Senate and the House and continue to work to bring onboard new supporters of RBT.

-As the new Congress takes up the subject of tax legislation, hearings will be held.
+As the Congress continues to work on tax legislation, hearings will be held.
 Offices in Congress have signaled that treatement of individual overseas taxpayers will be part of the discussion and that hearings should be held so that the committees can understand the wide range of tax compliance issues facing the overseas Americans community from stakeholders and citizens.

 With knowledge from hearings the tax writing committees and legislators can look at specifics and determine how best to craft legislation to address these problems.
 Specific treatment of items like Social Security income, income associated with “transition tax” and GILTI, and different types of PFIC income, will need more consideration and details will need to be worked out to determine how these income streams will be taxed under a new residence-based regime.